 This was back at the turn of the millennium — some years before the third wave rolled into the city (Oxford is quite far inland) — and although latte art wasn't part of my training, I could make a mean cappuccino at the perfect weight and temperature.
 To my shame, as recently as 2002, I had to apologise to a customer for not knowing what a macchiato was (eek!).
 However, I soon achieved the status of coffee lover and never looked back.

-Starting with the arrival of The Missing Bean in 2009, Oxford has also been on a coffee journey ever since.
+Starting with the arrival of Missing Bean in 2009, Oxford has also been on a coffee journey ever since.
 In fact, it will host the first Oxford Coffee Festival in 2025.
 In the meantime, check out my recommendations for the best specialty coffee spots to visit (my very favourites have purple icons in the map and asterisks in the list below).

 I compiled this guide in 2016 but I update it regularly as Oxford welcomes new specialty coffee shops and bids farewell to some of those featured in my original post.

-Last updated: June 2025.
+Last updated: October 2025.

 City centre